Jussi Jääskeläinen

-Jussi Albert Jääskeläinen ([ˈjusːi ˈjæːskelæi̯nen]; born 19 April 1975) is a Finnish football coach and retired footballer who played as a goalkeeper.
+Jussi Albert Jääskeläinen ([ˈjusːi ˈjæːskelæi̯nen]; born 19 April 1975) is a Finnish professional football coach and a former footballer who played as a goalkeeper.
+He is currently working as a goalkeeping coach of Ykkösliiga club PK-35.

 During his career, Jääskeläinen most notably represented Bolton Wanderers from 1997 until 2012, making 530 appearances across all competitions.
+During his time at the club, Jääskeläinen was one of their key players, as Bolton transformed from a second-tier side into one of the Premier League’s top clubs under Sam Allardyce.
 He left Bolton for West Ham United at the end of the 2011–12 season, moving on after three seasons to Wigan Athletic on a free transfer.
 In his first season with Wigan, he won the League One title.
 He left Wigan after two seasons to join Indian club ATK, where he retired in 2018.

 Jääskeläinen earned 56 caps for the Finland national team, making his debut in 1998 and retiring from international football in 2010.